Cost Estimation and Benefits Estimation are optional features that can greatly enhance the substantiation and value of your strategic roadmap.

 Also, you can choose a currency to for your locale.
 Currently, we only support Dollar, Euro and Pound.

-In Jibility you define Courses of Action for each capability that requires change, delivers to an objective and tagged a priority.
-In terms of granularity, a Course of Action, is the lowest level item of your strategy roadmap.
-Therefore, providing a cost estimate for each Course of Action will give you the most accurate overall cost estimate for your strategy roadmap.
+In Jibility you define actions for each capability that requires change, delivers to an objective and is tagged a priority.
+In terms of granularity, an action is the lowest level item of your strategic roadmap.
+Therefore, providing a cost estimate for each action will give you the most accurate overall cost estimate for your strategic roadmap.

-For each Course of Action you can define the Estimated Cost by
+For each action you can define the estimated cost by:

-- select "Custom" to enter a specific value.
+- Selecting "Custom" to enter a specific value.